Reporting: Quick Start Guide to Reports Module - READ ME FIRST

 - With some reports (if filters have been sent to "prompt on run"), when you click Run/run the report, a box will pop up allowing you to specify the report criteria you want.
 Enter any criteria that you want and then click Okay to finish running the report.

-- You can also click on the four dots on the left to open up the Interactive Filters menu to filter and re-sort the report “on the fly” as well as hide or unhide columns (see the above linked tutorial on the Interactive HTML viewer for more information).
+- You can also click on the left/right facing arrow on the right to open up the Interactive Filters menu to filter and re-sort the report “on the fly” as well as hide or unhide columns (see the above linked tutorial on the Interactive HTML viewer for more information).

-- You can search a report by typing what you are searching for in the Find field in the upper right hand corner.
+- You can search a contact from the report result by typing what you are searching for in the Find field in the upper right hand corner.